Layering tips from 16 professional backcountry guides: What do they wear in the harsh winter and spring seasons?

 Base layer: HOUDINI|Activist・desoli

-Since Houdini offers limited options, I layer using all available layers, combining them according to my plan of action and the weather conditions.
-I generally feel good, and I try to act in a way that suits the layering.
-My
+Since Houdini offers limited options, I layer all available layers in combination depending on my activity plan and weather conditions.
+The feeling is generally good, and I tend to act in accordance with the layering.

-first layer is either the Activist or Desoli, depending on the temperature and the action, and I always layer a T-shirt (tree tee or activist tee) over it, and then I wear a mid-layer such as an Outligt or woolen hoodie.
-I only wear my outerwear, the D'jacket and Rollercoaster, when skiing or when it's snowing.
+For the first layer, depending on the temperature and activity, I wear either Activist or Desoli, always layering with a T-shirt (tree tee or activist tee), and then a mid-layer such as Outlight or Woolerhoodie.
+I only wear my outer D'jacket or Rollercoaster when skiing or when it's snowing.

 I use Tag along jaxket a lot and change my outerwear to rainwear and other things